emaphp/eMacros/README.md

     }
 }
 ```
-While it is possible to import the symbols of this package through the predefined functions, it turns more convenient to use a customized environment.
+While it is possible to import the symbols of this package through *import*, it turns more convenient to use a customized environment.
 The following example shows the implementation of a runtime environment defined by the user.

 ```php
 namespace Acme;